 During his frequent hospital stays, Erin met many other children from throughout New Mexico.
 He quickly realized that while he was fortunate to be surrounded by friends and family who were always available to bring whatever he needed or desired, most of the other children were far from home and the support system our family was blessed with.

 While friends approached the family with a suggestion to host a golf tournament to raise money to help out, Erin’s answer was simple….”sure, but only if it’s for all the kid’s.”
 Erin lost his courageous battle with cancer before the tournament could be arranged, but his family and friends thought it appropriate that a tournament in his memory should be established to help all the kids.

 Helping Kids & Families For Decades

-The Erin Trujeque Memorial Golf Tournament is now in it’s THIRTY-THIRD year!
+The Erin Trujeque Memorial Golf Tournament is now in it’s THIRTY-FIFTH year!
 The proceeds of the tournament benefit the Children’s Cancer Fund of New Mexico which continues to provide for the needs of families of children with cancer.
 Countless children have smiled as a result of receiving a bravery award in the form of a toy or gift card after a treatment or painful procedure.